Buying a Fixer-Upper?

 Results: The customer received a ratified sales contract on February 27th and closed on her new home on March 31st.
 I helped her document her income to meet loan guidelines, understand the right time to write a contract offer, and close on a loan quickly and easily.
 Working alongside the customer’s divorce attorney ensured the terms of the PSA agreement would work in her favor.

-Problem: One of my past military clients was getting married and wanted to purchase a larger home for him and his fiancée.
+Problem: A military client wanted to purchase a larger home for his family.
 He was planning on using a VA loan and a $0 down payment, which is a very attractive feature of the VA loan program.
 The sales price on the home was $679,650.
 The seller had originally agreed to a seller credit of $6,500, but after receiving the results of the home inspection, the contract was re-negotiated and the seller agreed to a higher credit of $23,500.
-The closing costs, prepaids, and escrows totaled $13,500 leaving $10,000 that needed to be applied “somewhere”.
+The closing costs and escrows totaled $13,500 leaving $10,000 that needed to be applied “somewhere”.

 Results: At the time of closing the buyer was able to receive his earnest money deposit back in full, pay down his debt, and purchase a home with $0 out of pocket.